 Wake Up Call

 Wake Up Call is a three-part drug and alcohol prevention presentation.
-The first part of the presentation focuses on current trends such as vaping, marijuana, alcohol and prescription pills.
+The first part of the presentation focuses on current trends such as vaping, marijuana, alcohol, and prescription pills.
 Next, attendees will virtually walk through a life-size teen bedroom with more than 20 “red flags” that can signal drug or alcohol use.
-The bedroom identifies spots where drugs can be hidden, household items that can be used as drug paraphernalia and ways teens try to cover up drug and alcohol use.
+The bedroom identifies spots where drugs can be hidden, household items that can be used as drug paraphernalia, and ways teens try to cover up drug and alcohol use.
 Lastly, attendees will learn practical prevention strategies to prevent substance abuse and where to go for help if they are concerned.
-Please fill out this form if you are interested in attending.